MrToast99/Nextube-Remaster/README.md

 ### Replacement LCD Panels

+> [!IMPORTANT]
-> ⚠️ **LCD replacement support requires firmware v1.8 or later.** Earlier versions lack the per-tube calibration settings (VCOM, gamma, column/row offsets, panel profile) needed to configure ST7735S replacement panels correctly.
+> **LCD replacement support requires firmware v1.8 or later.** Earlier versions lack the per-tube calibration settings (VCOM, gamma, column/row offsets, panel profile) needed to configure ST7735S replacement panels correctly.

 The six original displays are **80×160 px ST7735 "Green Tab" IPS panels**.
 If one or more tubes fail they can be replaced with compatible ST7735S modules — the most common drop-in replacement confirmed to work with this firmware is: